Published on 01 Mar 12

 This article summarises the key elements of the reforms canvassed in the consultation paper, and provides a discussion of the practical implications arising from the reforms.
 The article notes that the review is timely, given the uncertain environment within which the rules currently operate.
 The reforms seek to eliminate some of this uncertainty by aligning the new legislation with Art 9 of the OECD Model Tax Convention and the OECD guidelines.

-Soulla is a Partner with Deloitte.
-Current at 01 March 2012
+Soulla is a Transfer Pricing Partner with Deloitte.

 Click here to expand/collapse more articles by Soulla MCFALL.